michaelplanknz/structured-inference/README.md

-# structured-inference
+# Structured methods for parameter inference and uncertainty quantification for mechanistic models in the life sciences

- Structured methods for parameter inference and uncertainty quantification for mechanistic models in the life sciences.
+This repo provides code to accompany the article ``Structured methods for parameter inference and uncertainty quantification for mechanistic models in the life sciences''.

  # How to use this repository